#1. You have been involved in an argument before getting behind the wheel. You are angry and upset. In this situation, you should:

-#2.
-During a rainfall, when are road pavements usually most dangerous?
+#6.
+When are road pavements usually most slippery?

 The first few drops of rain are a danger signal to a defensive driver.
 Roads are most slippery at this time because the oil dropped from passing cars has not been washed away.
 Driving on a road covered with oil and water can be like driving on ice.
 You should reduce speed, use extra caution, and allow at least twice the normal following distance.

 #7.
 When driving in fog, you should: